parsleyhealth/recruiting/support-engineer/README.md

 One of our member's is having trouble signing in to the website.
 There are no reported system's issues, and the `/log-in` endpoint appears to be responding normally.
-The team member who received this support request already made sure that they can log themself in.
+The team member who received this support request already made sure that they can log in using their own email address and password.

 The member's name is Radric Davis and his password is `test1234`.